Court remands farmer for alleged intent to steal

 The prosecution said that investigations revealed that the accused person entered the room of the complainant with the intent to steal; therefore, the evidence found on him was adapted for unlawful entry.

-After investigations, the accused was charged with the offense and charged with a crime before the court.
+After investigations, the accused was charged with the offence and charged with a crime before the court.